Technogeezer50/24H2_esd2iso/README.md

 Fusion's routines to "Download Windows from Microsoft".
 Another way had to be found to easily download Windows until VMware fixes their bugs.

-So, And here's the other way.
+So... here's the other way.

 ## What's the difference between 24H2_esd2iso and w11arm_esd2iso?